tzubeli/developer-portal/appToken.md

 ## Creating the AppToken

-Let's walk through the steps mentioned above:
+Let's walk through the steps to creating an App Token

-### Create a Kaltura User
+### Step 1: User Content Access

-Very simply, a new user requires an ID (string) that will identify it.
-The most basic code for the `user.add` action will look something like this:
+We'll need to give access for specific content to a specific user.
+If you don't have a user yet, you can create one easily using the [`user.add`](https://developer.kaltura.com/console/service/user/action/add) action.

 ```
 user = KalturaUser()